OhmConnect Raises Infrastructure Funding for 550MW ‘Power Plant’ of Home Demand Flexibility

 Home energy modulation as energy infrastructure

 The new model pledges to actualize some of the lofty visions of an electricity network heading toward a more decentralized and digitized state.
-Rather than build a new gas peaker plant to fire up and meet shortfalls in demand, OhmConnect wants to eliminate the need for 550 megawatts of generation by toggling consumer devices like air-conditioning, refrigerators and the like.
-Instead of millions of dollars to build a rarely used plant, expanding Resi-Station requires dependable software and a population of participants who trust OhmConnect with some of their devices.
+Rather than build a new gas peaker plant to fire up and meet demand shortfalls, OhmConnect wants to eliminate the need for 550 megawatts of generation by toggling consumer devices like air conditioning, refrigerators and the like.
+Instead of spending millions of dollars to build a rarely used plant, expanding Resi-Station requires dependable software and a population of participants who trust OhmConnect with some of their devices.

 OhmConnect has been dispatching demand reductions for several years now, and its performance helped persuade the California Public Utilities Commission to approve the company as a non-generating participant in the CAISO power market.
 OhmConnect takes the revenue from its utility contracts and market participation and financially rewards the people who respond to calls to reduce usage.

-Companies like Sunrun have pioneered a similar concept, linking up homes with solar and batteries into a "virtual power plant" that can respond to grid capacity needs.
-Batteries yield significantly more controllable capacity, but require more upfront capital investment.
-The demand response format is open to renters and people who lack the budget or credit score to go solar; 40 percent of OhmConnect participants are low and moderate income, DeVries noted.
+Companies including Sunrun have pioneered a similar concept, linking up homes with solar and batteries into a virtual power plant that can respond to grid-capacity needs.
+Batteries yield significantly more controllable capacity but require more upfront capital investment.
+The demand-response format is open to renters and people who lack the budget or credit score to go solar; 40 percent of OhmConnect participants are in the low- and moderate-income categories, DeVries noted.

 Still, the need to pay out of pocket for controllable thermostats, for instance, limited the extent to which people could participate in the network.
-The SIP funding eliminates that barrier, and gives OhmConnect the ability to build out its network in advance of snagging contracts for all that capacity.
+The SIP funding eliminates that barrier and gives OhmConnect the ability to build out its network in advance of snagging contracts for all that capacity.

-"We could grow and we’d wait for the revenue to catch up and we’d grow again," DeVries said.
+"We could grow, and we’d wait for the revenue to catch up, and we’d grow again," DeVries said.
 "We needed to be able to grow faster than the revenue."

-The urgency is driven by the desire to minimize the burning of planet-warming fossil fuels, but also by California's recent brush with power shortages, during the record heat wave in August.
+The urgency is driven by the desire to minimize the burning of planet-warming fossil fuels, but also by California's recent brush with power shortages during the record heat wave in August.
 A few hundred megawatts of capacity made the difference between a functional grid and rolling blackouts.
 The CPUC recently launched a proceeding to consider emergency procurements to avoid a repeat next summer, but the timeline for approval seems to preclude traditional infrastructure investments.
 Developers will only have a couple of months to get new resources up and running.